Miles Davis: Tutu 30 Years Old Today

 miles

-My love for Miles’s music was just getting into its stride when this album hit.
-As a teenage jazz/fusion fan and burgeoning muso, 1983’s Star People caught my ear but it was You’re Under Arrest that really captured my imagination.
+As a teenage jazz/fusion fan and burgeoning muso, 1983’s Star People caught my ear but it was You’re Under Arrest that really captured my imagination and made me a Miles fan for life.

 Everything about the package was designed to be provocative, from the garish cover design to the in-your-face but always funky music.
 It’s a far more colourful and multi-layered listen than the previous year’s Decoy, partly because Miles was going public with his views on police intimidation, racism and the nuclear threat for the first time (and also getting involved with the anti-apartheid movement on the Sun City project).